deepakcode21/file-cryptography-encryption/README.md

 Host instantly on:
 [Deploy on Vercel](https://file-cryptography-encryption.vercel.app/)

-## 🔐 Security Note
+## 🛡️ Security Note

-This app uses **AES-GCM** via the **Web Crypto API** and works entirely client-side – your files never leave your device.
+Uses AES-256-CBC with secure key derivation (PBKDF2 + salt + IV)
+- Files are encrypted with a combination of:
+- Random salt (to derive the key)
+-- Random iv (for cipher variation)
+-- Only encrypted data + metadata is stored.
+Your actual file is never exposed.
+- Files are never shared publicly or stored insecurely

-⚠️ **Important**: Always test encryption thoroughly before using for critical data.
-Not responsible for data loss.
+⚠️ **Important**: Always test the encryption/decryption process with dummy data before using it for critical files.
+The author is not responsible for any data loss.

 ## 🤝 Contributing